Last Updated: 2021-11-05

 As the vaccine is made up of killed virus, it will not cause influenza.
 It will only cause your body to create antibodies to protect against the virus.

 We give the influenza vaccine in October, when many viruses that cause fevers and “colds” are circulating, therefore, since the vaccine doesn’t protect you against these other respiratory viruses, people can get sick after getting their influenza vaccine.
+In studies in which people are given either the influenza vaccine or placebo injection, there is no difference in symptoms such as fever and tiredness between the two groups.

 Does getting the influenza vaccine reduce the risk of getting COVID-19?